January 15, 2010

 pepto-gal

-A while back, Shannon was out of town a few weeks before one of my big scans.
-I had a horrible upset stomach.
-Probably from something I ate.
-I was on the toilet for hours while sweat rained off my body onto the bathroom floor.
+A few weeks before one of my big scans, I had a horrible upset stomach probably from something I ate.
+I was on the toilet for hours in total panic mode: Sweat rained off my body onto the bathroom floor.
 I was shaking so badly my feet sounded like they were tap dancing.
 Logic left my mind and I felt like I was going through treatment all over again.

-I needed some serious grounding.
+I pop a Tylenol, Advil, Pepto at the first sign of feeling sick.
+If I squash the symptoms of small aches and pains, it helps to I curb my fears.
 Prior to cancer I was little miss natural-homeopath.
 I never even took Tylenol for fevers or headaches.
-Now I pop a Tylenol, Advil, Pepto at the first sign of feeling sick.
-If I squash the symptoms, I curb my fears.
-I figure that after swallowing two enormous doses of radioactive iodine, my body probably considers over the counter drugs to be a walk in the park.
+Now, I figure that after swallowing two enormous doses of radioactive iodine, my body probably considers over-the-counter drugs to be a walk in the park.

-When I’m suddenly hit with a harsh stomach bug or I spike a fever, it is xanax time.
+When I’m suddenly hit with a harsh stomach bug or I spike a fever, it’s xanax time.
 It chills me out and keeps me from going to that illogical place of fear.
-And I also try to talk to someone who gets it.
-Isn’t going to tell me I’m nuts.
-Isn’t going to make me feel like the hypochondriac I am.
-Someone soothing who is going to say, “Of course this is scary stuff.
+And I also try to talk to someone who gets it and isn’t going to make me feel like the hypochondriac I am.
+I want someone soothing who is going to say, “Of course this is scary stuff.
 After all, you’ve had cancer.”

 Do you ever suffer from irrational fears when you feel aches and pains?
-Were does your mind go and how do you bring it back?
+Where does your mind go and how do you bring it back?

-To learn more about cancer and post-traumatic stress, read Everything Changes: The Insider’s Guide to Cancer in Your 20s and 30s.
+To learn more about cancer, chronic illness, and post-traumatic stress, read Everything Changes: The Insider’s Guide to Cancer in Your 20s and 30s.

 Post to Twitter Post to Facebook